 Two causes of the Linnaean shortfall are particularly relevant in this context.
 First, the process of describing diversity is very time consuming and relies on detailed comparative studies of specimens in museum's repositories and field observations.
 Second, there are far more levels of clades in the Tree of Life than there are ranks to name them.
-As a result, we continue to discover lineages that persist between revisions of the Tree of Life, yet do not have, and may never receive, the kind of names required to facilitate discovery and reuse in a name-based system, let alone formal Linnaean names.
-Adopted placeholders such as 'phylotype X' or 'clade A' may serve their purpose within a publication, but they are not discoverable and reusable terms beyond it (also, see appendix in de Queiroz and Donoghue 2013).
-This predicament applies across the Tree of Life, but is particularly prevalent in Archaea and other prokaryotes, and very common even in many eukaryotes.
-Consequently, such lineages have often been referred to as 'dark taxa' (Parr et al. 2012).
+As a result, we continue to discover lineages that have no formal Linnaean names, and for which data can therefore not easily be recovered for reuse.
+Adopted placeholders such as 'phylotype X' or 'clade A' may serve their purpose within a publication, but are not discoverable and reusable terms (also, see appendix in de Queiroz and Donoghue 2013).
+This predicament is particularly true in Archaea and other prokaryotes, but very common in many eukaryotes, too, and these lineages have often been referred to as 'dark taxa' (Parr et al. 2012).

-The result is that there are a lot of data about taxa that cannot yet, and may never be, linked to Linnaean names.
+The result is that there is a lot of data about taxa that cannot yet, and may never be, linked to Linnaean names.
 This way, the Linnaean system fails to meet requirement (iv), i.e. to provide the tools to define, communicate and query these unnamed taxa.